gpolart/influxdbtools/README.md

-# infludbtools
+# influxdbtools

-Some tools to put data in InfluxDB from differents sources
+Some tools to put data in InfluxDB from different sources

 ## NAS Synology